CSCI-442-Mines/project-5-starter/README.md

 # CSCI-442 - Project 5 - A Simple Memory Management Simulator

+> [!WARNING]
+>
+> Please see the assignment on Canvas for dates.

+> [!IMPORTANT]
+>
+> - You'll want to read this **entire document** before beginning the project.
+Please ask any
+>   questions you have on Piazza, but only if this README does not answer your question.
+> - Finally, this is a **large project**.
+Be sure to start early.
+If you wait until a few days
+>   before the due date, you are unlikely to finish in time.

 ## Introduction

 For this project, you will implement a simulation of an operating system's memory manager.
 The